 Lambeth Lease Extension - Your Legal Fees Calculator

-Me and my sister are proceeding with buying a three bed flat in Lambeth.
-I was advised that the lease had been lengthened (65 years outstanding prior to extension).
-The description on the listing stated "sold with a long lease".
-It transpires at the point of exchange of contracts we find that the lease has not been extended.
-The homeowner apparently has a quote but no finances to extend as a result the seller wants to exchange and use the 10% deposit to extend the lease.
-My question is as the lease hasn't been extended is there not a danger that it would breach my lenders lease length criteria?
+We had entered into buying a ground floor flat in Lambeth.
+I was advised that the lease had been lengthened (56 years left prior to extension).
+The description on the listing said "sold with a long lease".
+It turns out at the point of exchange of contracts we find that the lease has not been extended.
+The flat owner supposedly has a quote but no funds to extend as a result the owner wishes to exchange and use the my deposit to extend the lease.
+My question is as the lease hasn't been extended is there not a danger that Norwich and Peterborough Building Society won't lend on a lease?

 My brother has a share of freehold, with two other leaseholders in a building in Lambeth.
-House converted into three apartments.
-He has a lease, which has around 77 years unexpired lease.
-Does he have to do the lease extension at the same time with the other tenants, or could he extend the lease on his own?
+House converted into three flats.
+He has a lease, which has around 69 yrs left.
+How much would it cost for a lease extension and how many years would he need to extend by?

 I am currently negotiating a lease extension for my flat in Lambeth as it is coming up to the 80 year mark.
 As I understood it, if you extend your lease by the 90 years available, you pay a premium (£thousands) but the ground rent is reduced to a peppercorn.
 I am now told that I have to continue paying ground rent.
 I thought the major cost of a lease extension was to compensate the freeholder as they wouldn't be collecting ground rent anymore?